Josee, the Tiger and the Fish (2003 film): Plot

 A year later, Tsuneo and Josee are happily living together.
 Tsuneo decides to take Josee home to attend a memorial service so his parents can meet her, borrowing a car from Josee's childhood friend Koji.
 They visit an aquarium along the way, but are disappointed to find it closed.
 After stopping at a rest area, Tsuneo changes his mind about the memorial and calls his younger brother to tell him he cannot make it home due to work, although his brother sees through his excuse and accuses him of chickening out.
 Tsuneo and Josee drive to a beach where Josee sees the ocean for the first time.
 They later spend the night at a love hotel, where Josee tells Tsuneo about how lonely her life had been before she met him.
 A few months later, Josee and Tsuneo break up.
-After leaving their house for the last time, Tsuneo meets up with his ex-girlfriend Kanae and they walk together.
-As they make their way down the street, Tsuneo breaks down in tears as he realizes he will probably never see Josee again.
+After leaving the house for the final time, Tsuneo meets up with his ex-girlfriend Kanae and they walk together.
+As they make their way down the street, Tsuneo breaks down.